 2. Tuition and fees for September must be paid by June 30.

 The above priorities shall not prevent the principal from denying admission to any student she deems a discipline problem.
 The parents’ reasons for placing a child in school shall be considered.
-It is the feeling that a Christian education should be the main objective, rather than reasons of discipline.
+It is the feeling that Christian education should be the main objective, rather than reasons of discipline.

 No registration will be accepted without Baptismal and birth certificates and immunization records.
 Transcripts are requested from schools previously attended by transferring students.
 No student will be allowed to enter class until immunization record is complete and on file at the school.